Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: Related Work

 \section{Related Work}

 Mobile broadband assessments have primarily relied on KPIs like throughput, latency, and signal strength.
-The limitations of focusing solely on signal strength and the importance of context-aware measurements is emphasized in~\cite{sonntag2013mobile,gember2012obtaining}.
+The limitations of this narrow focus are emphasized in~\cite{sonntag2013mobile,gember2012obtaining}.
 Prior research~\cite{shakir2023key,elmokashfi2017addingthenextnine} underscores challenges such as temporal variability and sampling biases in traditional measurement approaches.
-Other studies~\cite{bauer2018mobilebroadband, frias2023building} highlight difficulties in measuring mobile broadband performance, the evolving complexity of the mobile broadband ecosystem, and emphasize the need for a flexible measurement framework to support evidence-based policymaking.
+Other studies~\cite{bauer2018mobilebroadband, frias2023building} highlight difficulties in measuring mobile broadband performance and emphasize the need for a flexible measurement framework to support evidence-based policymaking.
 Recognizing limitations of throughput and latency, QoE research has developed composite models: VoIP MOS frameworks jointly measure loss, delay, and recovery~\cite{mos_1, mos_2, mos_3}; adaptive‐video QoE combines startup delay, bitrate variability, and rebuffering~\cite{video_qoe_1, video_qoe_2}.
+Standards telecommunications bodies have set QoS benchmarks~\cite{3gpp_5g, itu_y1541}.
 Studies of QoS and QoE in 4G LTE and 5G networks underscore the need for metrics such as session quality and recovery~\cite{Adarsh:ICCCN21, beyond_throughput, qos_qoe_5g, qos_qoe_cellular, qos_qoe_cellular_1}.